zubeydesisman/cli-applications-simple-blackjack-seattle-web-102819/README.md

 expect(self).to receive(:get_user_input).and_return("s")
 ```

-The above line means that the test suite is expecting the execution of a certain
+The above line means that the test suite it_self_ is expecting the execution of
-method to use the `gets` method to store the user's input and return that input
+a certain method, `:get_user_input`, to use the `gets` method to store the user's
-(which in this particular test happens to be "s").
+input and return that input (which in this particular test happens to be `"s"`).

 ## Enacting a Ruby Program Via a "Runner" Method